shuzaei/drat/README-Fork.md

 # Changes
-- Added 2 files, [listing.py](listing.py) for listing all files in a volume and [recovery.py](recovery.py) for recovering all files in a volume
+- Added 1 file, [recovery.py](recovery.py) for recovering all files in a volume

 # Attention
 - Use sudo to run the script